 Oil Sands Tailings

 In oil sands mining operations, tailings are a mixture of water, sand, clay and residual bitumen, and are the by-product of the extraction process used to separate the oil from sand and clay.
-Tailings and tailings ponds are not unique to the oil sands – they are used throughout Alberta and around the world in mining and other industrial processes.
+Tailings and tailings ponds are not unique to the oil sands – they are used around the world in mining and other industrial processes.

-Tailings ponds are engineered dam and dyke facilities used for storage of tailings materials.
+Tailings ponds are engineered dam and dyke facilities used for safe storage of tailings materials.
 Tailing ponds are also used to enable water to separate from the tailings.
 Water from the tailings ponds is recycled back into the extraction process, reducing the use of fresh water from the Athabasca River and other sources.
-Oil sands mining operators recycle 75% of water used.
+Oil sands mining operators recycle an estimated 75% of water used.